zeki-studios/Eskinita_Archives/README.md

 # Eskinita_Archives

-These are all the creditial from `Eskinita Archives`, All files must secured from any public due to its privacy.
+These are all the credential from `Eskinita Archives`, All files must secured from any public due to its privacy.